Dr Zoè Robertson

 PG Certificate: Extended Work Based Project (masters supervision for practice based research projects)

-My research interest has focused predominantly on teacher professional learning.
+My research interest has focused predominantly on teacher professional learning and leadership.
 In particular, understanding the nature, purpose and impact of teachers engaging in enquiry as an approach to professional learning and adopting an enquiring stance as part of their professional identity and the critical importance of this in developing teacher agency and empowerment.

 I have a particular interst in qualitative research and more innovative and creative methods that are appropriate to practice-based research in schools, classrooms and learning communities.